Workplace Harassment Training

 - Act if they are harassed or accused of harassment

-We provide a role play and activities to demonstrate what it feels like to be harassed or accused of harassment.
-This is handled in a fun, yet effective manner providing individuals with a experience from the activity.
+In this part of the session our participants will engage in a role playing activity to demonstrate what it feels like to either be a victim, or to be accused, of harassment.
+This will be handled via a fun and highly effective manner that will provide the participants with a memorable and lasting experience from the activity.

 - Understand the complaint process, from the complaint to the reply, to mediation or investigation, to a solution